theodric/kvm-vfio-notes/README.md

 MB: Biostar B550T-SILVER
 Host GFX: Ryzen 7 5700G iGPU
-Passthrough GFX: PCIe MSI Radeon 560 ITX (fully working in Windows and Linux guests) (new: Nvidia GeForce RTX A2000 12GB - so far not cooperating in any way - curse you, Nvidia!)
+Passthrough GFX: PCIe MSI Radeon 560 ITX (fully working in Windows and Linux guests)

 In UEFI setup:

 In Advanced -> PCI Subsystem Settings:
-Enable Above 4G decoding
+- Enable Above 4G decoding
-Disable Resizable BAR
+- Disable Resizable BAR
-Enable SR-IOV support
+- Enable SR-IOV support
-Enable BME DMA Mitigation
+- Enable BME DMA Mitigation

 In Advanced -> CSM Support
-Option ROM Execution:
+- Option ROM Execution:
-Network - UEFI
+- Network - UEFI
-Storage - UEFI
+- Storage - UEFI
-Video - Legacy - forces PCIe GPU to legacy mode so it doesn't get grabbed by UEFI, which would stop it from being free for passthrough to the VM
+- Video - Legacy - forces PCIe GPU to legacy mode so it doesn't get grabbed by UEFI, which would stop it from being free for passthrough to the VM
-Other PCI Device - UEFI
+- Other PCI Device - UEFI

 In Chipset:
-In North Bridge Configuration
+- In North Bridge Configuration
-IOMMU -> Enabled
+- IOMMU -> Enabled
-Primary video device -> IGD Video
+- Primary video device -> IGD Video

 append kernel args: iommu=pt and vfio-pci.ids=<PCI IDs of all cards to be passed through>

 Find those IDs and check their PCIe group assignments with this script:

-[root@cube ~]# cat vfio.sh
+`[root@cube ~]# cat vfio.sh
 #!/bin/bash
 shopt -s nullglob
 for g in $(find /sys/kernel/iommu_groups/* -maxdepth 0 -type d | sort -V); do